ai-cam/ai-cam.github.io/_calls/2025-05-04-ai-sciencepreneurship-bootcamp.md

     - heading: What is the time commitment?
       content: Participants must commit to attending all three days of the bootcamp (25-26 June, 2025) and actively participate in working sessions.
+    - heading: How can I apply?
+      content: >-
+        Applications are now open at <https://forms.gle/TEQedN8LtdhyJd8dA>.
+        Successful applicants will be notified by 10 June.
+The application asks
+        for:

+        * Your research background

+        * Your AI experience and expertise

+        * A description of the idea you want to develop

+        * Your motivation for joining the bootcamp
+    - heading: "What will be covered by the bootcamp? "
+      content: >-
+        * Technical workshops on foundation models and AI tools led by the Accelerate Science team

+        * Training sessions on start-up fundamentals from Cambridge Innovation Capital

+        * Problem-solution fit sessions with DeepTech Labs mentors

+        * Founder story sessions with successful AI entrepreneurs

+        * Hands-on prototype development with technical support

+        * Pitch development and showcase opportunities with local entrepreneurs
+    - heading: "Will there be further opportunities to get involved in ELIAS Cambridge? "
+      content: Yes, this is the first in a series of initiatives planned by the Cambridge ELIAS node.
+Future workshops and events will be announced as the ELIAS Alliance develops.
+    - heading: What is the time commitment?
+      content: Participants must commit to attending all two full days of the bootcamp (25-26 June, 2025) and actively participate in working sessions.
+    - heading: Can teams apply together?
+      content: Yes, we welcome applications from research teams working on shared projects, though each team member must submit an individual application.
+    - heading: How does this relate to other entrepreneurship programmes in Cambridge?
+      content: The bootcamp is part of Cambridge's new European Leadership in Innovation with AI and Science (ELIAS) node, a new initiative to accelerate AI-driven scientific innovation in the Cambridge ecosystem.
+        Researchers at Cambridge have the opportunity to benefit from a range of programmes that provide support for research commercialisation.
+This programme is focused on the use of AI for science.
+We’re providing a space to work through practical issues associated with building AI tools and introducing topics in entrepreneurship.
+    - heading: "What happens after the bootcamp? "
+      content: >-
+        The sciencepreneurship bootcamp is designed as an entry point to Cambridge's AI and science innovation ecosystem.
+After completing the bootcamp, participants will have several pathways for continued support.
+        Next-stage programmes in the Cambridge ecosystem include:

+        * Founders at Cambridge

+        * DeepTech Labs accelerator program (for suitable deep tech ventures)

+        * Further events through the ELIAS network

+        Participants will be invited to join our ELIAS AI for sciencepreneurship community, with regular meetups, skill-sharing sessions, and opportunities to connect with potential co-founders, team members, and advisors.
+  buttons: []
 ---